-We use a variety of tools to assess secure learning, from commercially bought packages, such as Language Screen from NELI, GL Spelling Assessment and the Renaissance package for Reading and Maths alongside our own internally developed assessment tools.
-These help teachers focus on what has been retained and can be applied by our pupils, and not just what has been covered.
+We use a variety of tools to assess secure learning, from commercially bought packages, such as Language Screen from NELI, GL Spelling Assessment and Renaissance package for Reading and Maths alongside our own internally developed assessment tools.
+These focus staff not on what has been covered, but on what has been retained and can be applied by our pupils.

 This academic year, our assessments have allowed us to identify the core challenges some pupils are facing in maths and reading.
-We also know from our internal qualitative data that enrichment opportunities for the most disadvantaged have also been restricted and that we have increased need for social and emotional support for our pupils.
+We also know from our internal qualitative data that enrichment opportunities for the most disadvantaged have also been restricted and we have increased need for social and emotional support for our pupils.